Nonprofit Appeal Letters: 11 Easy Steps + Template

 What is an annual appeal letter for a nonprofit organization?

-An annual appeal letter can differ from other appeal letters in that it will have a greater emphasis on the year in review and the overall impact the organization had.
-End of the year appeals tend to look back on what the organization did over the year and use those results to provide compelling reasons for donors to continue giving.
+An annual appeal letter can differ from other appeal letters in that it will emphasize the year in review and the organization’s overall impact.
+End-of-the-year appeals tend to reflect on what the organization did over the year and use those results to provide compelling reasons for donors to continue giving.